Ben acts for charities and not-for-profits across England & Wales, advising on charity law, governance and related regulatory and commercial issues.

 Training/Seminars: Ben provides tailored trustee training to clients and presents at conferences and seminars (in-house and externally).

-Articles by Ben
+Insights by Ben